 Which wedding flower service do I need?

 Q+O offers two service options: Full-service wedding floral design and Acorn a la carte.
 Here’s a quick breakdown of each:

 Full-Service Wedding Floral Design

 We put together a customized package for you that includes personal flowers, ceremony and reception florals.
 This includes delivery and set-up of all floral elements and can include an arch/arbour, hanging installations, garlands, dramatic head table displays… essentially anything that needs to be set-up and coordinated by a professional.
 Full-Service packages start at $3,000 for Hamilton weddings and $3,500 for Niagara or Toronto weddings.
-Depending on time of year, we can sometimes accommodate lower budgets for full-service weddings, so if you are on the cusp, feel free to reach out!Read more about what is possible with the Full-Service option…
+During the off-season (November-April) we can sometimes accommodate lower budgets for full-service weddings, so please feel free to reach out!Read more about what is possible with the Full-Service option…

 Acorn a la carte

 We’ve put together a selection of bouquets and arrangements perfect to enhance your day.
 To keep things streamlined and simplified, Acorn items are not customizable and must be picked up at the Hamilton studio the morning of your wedding.
 All Acorn items are designed to be easily set-up.
 Acorn is ideal if you are having a smaller wedding, looking for simpler flowers or have friends/family who are happy to help you set-up.
 Read more about Acorn or see the available products.

 How do I book a full-service wedding florist?